Origin of Superman: Influences

 Superman's origin was influenced by the science fiction stories appearing in pulp magazines that Siegel and Shuster were fond of and by a variety of social and religious themes.

 Siegel and Shuster created multiple characters named Superman.
 The first was a villain with telepathic powers, published in the short story "The Reign of the Superman".
 A later collaboration in 1934 with Russell Keaton has a Superman that is a meta-human sent back in time as an infant, where he is found and raised by Sam and Molly Kent.
-Yet another version, which was unpublished, was a crime fighter without any superhuman abilities, which Siegel and Shuster compare to another of their creations, Slam Bradley.
+Another version, which was unpublished, was a crime fighter without any superhuman abilities, which Siegel and Shuster compare to another of their creations, Slam Bradley.
 They felt that a virtuous character originating from Earth to possess superhuman powers would make the character and stories seem less serious, inviting comparisons to humorous strongmen like Popeye.
-So they decided to make the third version, as a visitor from another planet.
+They decided to make the third version, as a visitor from another planet.

 Siegel has cited the John Carter of Mars stories by Edgar Rice Burroughs as an influence on the source of Superman's strength and leaping ability being the lesser gravity of a smaller planet.
 Jack Williamson once remarked that Superman's origin had strong similarities to a story he had written and published early in his career, where a Martian scientist sent his infant daughter into space to save her from their planet's destruction.

 Superman carries some similarities to Hugo Danner, the main character in the novel Gladiator by Philip Wylie.
 Danner's great strength comes from a serum injected into him by his father while still a fetus which gave him the proportional strength of an insect.
 The scientific explanation for the source of Superman's powers published in Action Comics #1 also compared Superman's great strength to an ant's ability to carry hundreds of times its own weight and a grasshopper's ability to leap great distances.
 Wylie later threatened to sue National Comics for plagiarism.
 Siegel signed an affidavit that claimed Superman was not influenced by Gladiator, though he had reviewed the novel for his fanzine Science Fiction in 1932.

 Because Siegel and Shuster were both Jewish, some religious commentators and pop-culture scholars such as Rabbi Simcha Weinstein and British novelist Howard Jacobson suggest that Superman's creation was partly influenced by Moses and other Jewish elements.
-However, Siegel and Shuster claim that having Superman drop out of the sky just seemed like a good idea.
+In contrast, Siegel and Shuster claimed that having Superman drop out of the sky just seemed like a good idea.